 Ever since the birth of memoir, naysayers have reduced the genre to catharsis and its writers to navel-gazers.
 And as the body of literature is being populated by more women and marginalized writers, the accusations have grown louder and dismissals more frequent.
 It is no mystery that advocacy for the art we create is inherently feminist.

-The truth we protect is this: our narratives drive connection, unmute silenced voices, and inspire self-authored lives.
+The truth we protect is this: our narratives drive connection, amplify silenced voices, and inspire us to author our own lives.

 More words we love: